shapely/shapely/docs/manual.rst

      <shapely.geometry.linestring.LineString object at 0x...>,
      <shapely.geometry.linestring.LineString object at 0x...>]

-Cascading Unions
+Efficient Unions
 ----------------

 The :func:`~shapely.ops.unary_union` function in `shapely.ops` is more efficient than accumulating with :meth:`union`.

-.. plot:: code/cascaded_union.py
+.. plot:: code/unary_union.py

 .. function:: shapely.ops.unary_union(geoms)

   Returns a representation of the union of the given geometric objects.

+  Areas of overlapping `Polygons` will get merged. `LineStrings` will get fully dissolved and noded.
+Duplicate `Points` will get merged.

   .. code-block:: pycon